cheery/python-graphics/README.md

 This is an initiative about improving aesthetics of graphics programming on open source platforms.

 `graphics` is supposed to be simpler to understand and use than what pygame is.
 It's also named to what it is.
-The current implementation is inefficient and slow, and wrapped around to pygame.
+The current implementation is wrapped around pygame, therefore it is inefficient and slow.

 Here's demonstration of the current state, it is available in examples/simple.py